Matzot 2023 Registration Now Open!

 We at Safe Haven Sustainable Farms would like to invite you to join us this year for all three of what are known as the Pilgrimage feasts of the Creator.
 Matzot, Shavuot, and Sukkot (The Feast of Unleavened Bread, the Feast of Weeks, and the Feast of Tabernacles).

 The Father, in His infinite wisdom, gave all of His people these beautiful feasts to celebrate each year, and each one gives a little clearer picture into who He is.

 Deut.
 16:16 “Three times a year all your men are to appear in the presence of Adonai your God in the place which he will choose — at the festival of Matzot, at the festival of Shavuot and at the festival of Sukkot.

 So, which one is the most important?
 Yes!
 They all are!
-We are very excited to be entering into our 20th year hosting the Feasts.
-We are “Moving Forward” and “Walking by Faith” and are looking forward to great things the Father has in store for His people.
+We are very excited to be entering into our 22nd year hosting the Feasts.
+This year we are focusing on “The Power of Joy” and are looking forward to great things the Father has in store for His people.

 I love what Deuteronomy 16:11,12 says – You are to rejoice in the presence of Adonai your God — you, your sons and daughters, your male and female slaves, the L’vi’im living in your towns, and the foreigners, orphans and widows living among you — in the place where Adonai your God will choose to have his name live.
 12 Remember that you were a slave in Egypt; then you will keep and obey these laws.

-We expect good food, good fellowship, and edification of the body!
+We expect to share good food, good fellowship, and edification of the body!

 THINGS YOU NEED TO KNOW